Telepsychiatry COVID 19 and Unemployment

 1. Apply for Unemployment Payments

-This may reduce some of our financial burden, ease the financial strain by availing of our government’s assistance.
+This may reduce some of our financial burdens, ease the financial strain by availing of our government’s assistance.

 2. Start Looking for a Job